 One of the inevitable results of the fall of the Soviet Union was the geopolitical realignment of countries all over the world.
 The first casualty was the Non-aligned Movement (NAM) which lost its relevance as there were no more two blocks.
-The Soviet Union’s collapse also prompted the European Union to extend its influence into areas that Moscow once controlled; several of the newly-independent former unions of the Soviet Union joined the European Union which expanded from 12 member states to 28 members.
+The Soviet Union’s collapse also prompted the European Union to extend its influence into areas that Moscow once controlled; several of the newly independent former unions of the Soviet Union joined the European Union which expanded from 12 member states to 28 members.
 China replaced the Soviet Union to become a major world superpower taking a keen interest in global politics and creating its sphere of influence.
 Similarly, the reunification of Germany enhanced its position in the EU and NATO.
 Lithuania and Latvia underwent dramatic transformations by quickly turning to the West, adopting Western ideals and political leanings.

 7. Clash of Civilisations

 After the publication of the End of History thesis by Francis Fukuyama, there was a great commotion in the intellectual world all over the world.
 Consequently, his thesis was challenged by several intellectuals of the day.
-One of them was his teacher Mr. Samuel P. Huntington.
+One of them was his teacher Mr Samuel P. Huntington.
 Contrary to Fukuyama’s image of the post-Cold War world as a place marked by “perpetual peace” among liberal democracies, Huntington anticipated a world characterized by the clash of civilizations in which the principal conflicts of global politics will be cultural and “they will occur between nations and groups of different civilizations.”
 He asserted that while the age of ideology had ended, the world had only reverted to a normal state of affairs characterized by cultural conflict.

-Although this thesis was intellectually flawed yet it had a profound impact on shaping the perceptions of the public as well as the policymakers all over the world with disastrous results in several cases.
+Although this thesis was intellectually flawed it had a profound impact on shaping the perceptions of the public as well as the policymakers all over the world with disastrous results in several cases.
 People started to use this thesis to explain and even justify several conflicts as a fight between adherents of religious beliefs; during the Cold War days, these would have been interpreted as a fight between capitalism and communism.
 We can explain the rising cases of Islamophobia as one of the offshoots of this thesis

 8. Rise of Global Terrorism

 Probably the most devastating unintended but inevitable result of the fall of the Soviet Union was the rise of global terrorism.
-To avenge their humiliating defeat in Vietnam, the CIA was tasked to destabilise Afghanistan so that the USSR could be forced to intervene for saving its soft belly.
+To avenge their humiliating defeat in Vietnam, the CIA was tasked to destabilise Afghanistan so that the USSR could be forced to intervene to save its soft belly.
 For this purpose, the CIA created militant groups consisting of Afghan and non-Afghan Muslims to fight against the Soviet Union in Afghanistan.
 Once objectives were achieved, the CIA abandoned these radicalised Muslims who took arms against oppressive, un-Islamic governments of the Middle East and their sponsors for implementing true Islam.

 One such resistance group was Al-Qaida led by Osama Bin Laden who started a global Jihad against the West after the deployment of American/NATO forces in the Middle East during the First 1990 Gulf War.
-They refocused their hatred upon the ‘decadent’ West, rather than the Soviets who they had originally fought against during the Cold War days.
+They refocused their hatred upon the ‘decadent’ West, rather than the Soviets whom they had originally fought against during the Cold War days.

 9. New conflicts, Crises, and Wars

 During the Cold War, the USSR and the USA had kept tight control, by force if necessary, over areas where their vital interests might be affected.
-Now, a conflict that did not directly affect the interests of East or West would probably be left to find its solution, bloody or otherwise.
+Now, a conflict that did not directly affect the interests of East or West would be left to find its solution, bloody or otherwise.
 Nationalism, which had been suppressed by communism, soon re-emerged in some of the former states of the USSR and elsewhere.
 While Azerbaijan and Armenia (two former republics of the USSR) fought with each other over disputed territory, there was fighting in Georgia (another former Soviet republic) where the people of the north wanted to form a separate state.